Large area-constrained Willmore surfaces in asymptotically Schwarzschild 3-manifolds: Some geometric expansions

-for every $x\in S_{\xi,\lambda}$. \\ Throughout this section, we assume that $(M,g)$ is at least $C^4$-asymptotic to Schwarzschild with mass $m=2$.
-We point out additional assumptions on $(M,g)$ where required. \\ The estimates below depend on $\lambda_0>1,\,\delta>0$, and $(M,g)$.
+We point out additional assumptions on $g$ where required. \\ The estimates below depend on $\lambda_0>1,\,\delta\in(0,1/2)$, and $g$.
 They are otherwise independent of $\xi$ and $\lambda$.
 For outlying surfaces, where $|\xi|>1+\delta$, we recall that a bar underneath a quantity indicates evaluation at $\lambda\,\xi$, possibly after taking derivatives.
 For example,

 is shorthand for When stating that an error term such as $\mathcal{E}=O(\lambda^{-l_1}\,|\xi|^{-l_2})$ may be differentiated with respect to $\xi$ with $l_1,\,l_2\in\mathbb{Z}$, we mean that

 where differentiation is with respect to $\xi$.\\ For the statements below, recall that